Mets stay alive, rally in 9th and beat Marlins 5-4 in 11

 Conforto homered twice and the Mets rallied just in time to keep their faint playoff hopes alive Tuesday night, beating the Miami Marlins 5-4 in 11 innings.
 New York trailed by four runs in the seventh but overcame its largest deficit to win this season.

-”We’re going to keep on fighting,” manager Mickey Callaway said. ”As long as there’s a chance, we’re going to keep on going.
-We’ve seen, in a five-game stretch, anything is possible and that’s where we’re at.”

-Three outs from postseason elimination, the Mets tied it 4-all in the ninth when Conforto clocked his second two-run homer of the game, connecting off Jose Urena.
+Three outs from postseason elimination, the Mets tied it 4-all in the ninth when Conforto connected off Jose Urena for his second two-run homer of the game.
 Brandon Nimmo won it by working a bases-loaded walk in the 11th against rookie Jeff Brigham.

 Following wins by Washington and Milwaukee earlier in the day, the Mets needed a victory to stay in the pennant race.
 They are tied with the plummeting Chicago Cubs, five games behind the streaking Brewers for the second NL wild card with five to play.